 By the time Jonas Hofmann was 25, his highest number of Bundesliga starts in a single season was eight.
-Now, just three years later, the midfielder is a first team regular at Borussia Mönchengladbach and Hansi Flick's Germany. bundesliga.com has the lowdown on the late bloomer, who has joined Bayer Leverkusen ahead of 2023/24...
+Four years later, the midfielder was a first-team regular for Borussia Mönchengladbach and Hansi Flick's Germany. bundesliga.com has the lowdown on the late bloomer, who has joined Bayer Leverkusen ahead of 2023/24...

 Born in the western German town of Heidelberg in 1992, Hofmann was scouted by nearby Hoffenheim at the age of 12.
 He spent the next seven years at the club, rising through the academy ranks and making five appearances (two goals, one assist) for the reserve side in 2010/11.

 In 2011 he switched to Borussia Dortmund, chalking up 15 goals and 16 assists in 71 games for BVB's second team over the course of the following three seasons.
 Hofmann wasn’t part of Dortmund’s first team for their back-to-back Bundesliga triumphs in 2011 and 2012, but he was promoted to the senior squad in time for the 2012/13 season, making his debut under Jürgen Klopp in a 3-1 win away to Hoffenheim, of all teams, on Matchday 17 at the age of 20.

 The was the first of three top-flight outings that season, and although he added another 26 in the following campaign, most of them were late appearances as a substitute.
-With opportunities limited in a star-stacked Dortmund side, Hofmann went on loan to Mainz in 2014/15, hitting three goals in 10 games and ultimately earning himself a transfer to Gladbach ahead of 2015/16.
+With opportunities limited in a star-stacked Dortmund side, Hofmann went on loan to Mainz in 2014/15, hitting three goals in 10 games and ultimately earning himself a transfer to Gladbach in 2015/16.